xarray/osgverse/helpers/osg_builder/README.md

 #### OSG for GL3/4 Core profile
 * CMake options: (not in cmake-gui)
-  * OPENGL_PROFILE: GL3Core
+  * OPENGL_PROFILE: GL3 or GLCORE
 * You will have to find glcorearb.h from Khronos website.
-And then put include files to OSG's include folder.
+And then set the GLCORE_ROOT environment variable.
+* Command-line example: (Windows only)
+  * cmake -G"Visual Studio 16 2019" -A x64 -DCMAKE_INSTALL_PREFIX=%sdk_path% -DOPENGL_PROFILE=GLCORE "%osg_root_path%"
+  * cmake --build .

 #### OSG for GLES2/GLES3 (Desktop)
 * CMake options: (not in cmake-gui)